HXDcircuit

 3. Via Management & Layer Changes

-When high-speed signals change layers, impedance continuity can easily be affected.
+When high-speed signals change layers, the impedance can become less stable.

-If a signal moves from the Top layer to the Bottom layer, a ground via should be placed close to the signal via.
+When a signal moves from the Top layer to the Bottom layer, place a ground via close to the signal via.
 This provides a continuous return current path and reduces via inductance.

-For very high-speed signals (such as >10 Gbps), back drilling is often used to remove the unused via stub.
+For very high-speed signals above 10 Gbps, use back drilling to remove unused via stubs.
 This helps reduce signal reflection and improves signal integrity.

 4. Orthogonal Routing